 Can Moss Grow Without Soil?

-Unlike most plants that contain a root system to constantly provide the stems and leaves with water and dissolved minerals, moss has an external anatomy which means it doesn’t need to planted in the soil to grow and flourish.
+Unlike most plants that contain a root system to provide the stems and leaves with water and dissolved minerals!
+Moss, on the other hand, doesn’t have any of these structures.

 Moss tends to grow near the ground, where there’s plenty of moisture for its external structures to absorb.
 Anywhere that has water gathers, is a suitable place for it to thrive.

-If your looking to grow to moss the best time to do this is in the early spring when the sun is lower.
-This is also a good time for the moss to absorb plenty of minerals from the winter rain.
+If your thinking about growing moss, the best time to do this is in the early spring when the sun is lower.
+This is also a good time for the moss to absorb plenty of minerals from the rain.

-The easiest way to grow moss is to look for a patch growing in the wild, if your unsure of any places that may have moss you can purchase several varieties at your local garden store.
+The easiest way to grow moss is to look for a patch growing in the wild, if you are unsure of any places that may have moss you can purchase several varieties at your local garden store.

 When growing your moss you should always make sure the area is kept free of weeds and other plants and place it on a damp landscape that’s near a water source for the best results.